johnmcgovern/ansible-splunk-base/README.md

 ### Notes

-- The goal of this role is to get to execute a best-practices base Splunk install (including support for Workload Management which is a departure from the standard install).
+- The goal of this role is to get to execute a best-practices base Splunk install/upgrade (including support for Workload Management which is a departure from the standard install).
 - Both "systemd" and "initd" methods of Linux process managemenent are supported.
 Systemd is available in Splunk Enteprise version 7.2.2 and later.
 - This Ansible playbook does not currently handle OS level firewall allowances for splunkd TCP ports.
+- Upgrading an instance from the old initd methord to systemd is currently not supported (hopefully soon in the future).

 ### ToDo

-- Upgrade in place support.
+- Optional OS configs.
 - Optional firewall allowances for splunkd.
 - Support for additional server settings.
 - Support for roles such as indexer, standalone search head, search head cluster, cluster master, license master, deployment server, deployer, monitoring console, etc.